ld0614/xComputerManagement/README.md

 local computer.
 xVirtualMemory has the following properties:

-* Type: The type of the paging settings, mandatory, out of "AutoManagePagingFile", "CustomSize","SystemManagedSize","NoPagingFile"
+* **Type**: The type of the paging settings, mandatory, out of "AutoManagePagingFile", "CustomSize","SystemManagedSize","NoPagingFile"
-* Drive: The drive to enable paging on, mandatory.
+* **Drive**: The drive to enable paging on, mandatory.
 Ignored for "AutoManagePagingFile"
-* InitialSize: The initial size in MB of the paging file.
+* **InitialSize**: The initial size in MB of the paging file.
 Ignored for Type "AutoManagePagingFile" and "SystemManagedSize"
-* MaximumSize: The maximum size in MB of the paging file.
+* **MaximumSize**: The maximum size in MB of the paging file.
 Ignored for Type "AutoManagePagingFile" and "SystemManagedSize"

 ### xVirtualMemory Examples